Tell us what you would like to see or give us an awesome resource to add to this toolkit.

 Essential Requirements of the Title IV-A Student Support and Academic Enrichment Grant program:

-• Needs Assessment: All Title IV-A programs should be based on identified and prioritized student needs for supplemental support.
+- Needs Assessment: All Title IV-A programs should be based on identified and prioritized student needs for supplemental support.
 An LEA that receives at least $30,000 in SSAE program funds must conduct a comprehensive needs assessment that includes, at a minimum, a focus on the three content areas listed above.
 (ESEA section 4106(d)).
-The comprehensive needs assessment is part of the consolidated application process for LEAs with allocations greater than $30,000..
+The comprehensive needs assessment is part of the consolidated application process for LEAs with allocations greater than $30,000.
+Whether a comprehensive needs assessment, or otherwise, your needs assessment should be uploaded as part of your consolidated application.

 Please note that Program Assurances are different than the General Assurances, which are aligned to the Uniform Grant Guidance.
 Submission of the General Assurances are also required before funds can be spent.

-• Appropriate and Allowable Activities: All activities should be based on need, and expenses deemed necessary and reasonable for the success of the activity.
+- Appropriate and Allowable Activities: All activities should be based on need, and expenses deemed necessary and reasonable for the success of the activity.
 For more information regarding allowable uses of Title IV, Part A funds, please refer to the non-regulatory guidance provided by the US Department of Education.
+There is an Allowability Flowchart available in the Infographics subfolder in this toolkit.
+It outlines the porcess that should be followed in order to determine whether or not your activity is allowabile and appropriate for Tile IV-A funding.

 The Title IV-A Program at the NH Department of Education is supporting New Hampshire School Districts in their efforts to improve personalized learning and competency-based education through the development of programs and initiatives that ensure learning experiences are integrated with digital tools and resources literacy that enhance learning.
 Engaging students and school communities in activities that integrate digital tools and resources is a powerful way for schools and districts to move students towards future readiness.
 Title IV-A funds are intended to be used by districts to supplement an identified need in the district.
 The New Hampshire Title IV-A Program uses the Future Ready Framework, an evidence based framework for developing systemic personalized learning through visioning, planning, and implementation of school improvement activities, as a guide for districts seeking to determine program needs.
 The Future Ready District Leadership Survey is a tool that districts can use to determine where the needs are in their districts around 7 areas of the framework.
 The NH Title IV-A program modifies that framework slightly in order to focus the needs assessment on the three main areas supported by Title IV-A: well rounded education, safe and healthy schools, and effective use of technology.
 Districts can use the modified Future Ready District survey tool to find areas of need in their programs and focus their Title IV-A funding around activities that address those needs.